-8. Term The Term shall commence on 11 th October 2021 and the Expiry Date shall be 12 th November 2021 unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
-9. Charges The Charges for the Deliverables shall be as set out below in Annex 3 10.
-Payment All invoices must be sent, quoting a valid purchase order number (PO Number), 10] Working Days of receipt of your countersigned copy of this letter, we will send you a unique PO Number.
-You must be in receipt of a valid PO Number before submitting an invoice.
+The Short form Contract 10.
+Payment All invoices must be sent, quoting a valid purchase order number (PO Number) to: Accounts Payable Department of Health and Social Care 39 Victoria Street London SW1H 0EU Please ensure any invoices or payment queries are also copied to at: You must be in receipt of a valid PO Number before submitting an invoice.
 To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, PO Number item number (if applicable) and the details (name and telephone number) of your Buyer contact (i.e. Contract Manager).
 Non-compliant invoices will be sent back to you, which may lead to a delay in payment.
+If you have a query regarding an outstanding payment please contact our Accounts Payable section either by email to: mb-paymentqueries@dhsc.gov.uk